Updated: April 3, 2025

 2. Embracing omnichannel commerce

+It’s the level of adoption that differentiates omnichannel newbies from leaders.
 Front-runners base their omnichannel strategies on a 360-degree customer view, interoperable ecommerce software, omnichannel inventories via APIs, and state-of-art architectures such as service-oriented solutions and headless ecommerce.

 3. Unlocking operational efficiency

-Shrinking profit margins make ecommerce businesses size up areas for cost optimization.
+Shrinking profit margins make ecommerce companies size up areas for cost optimization.
 Operational efficiency is one of the main levers of cost reduction.
 However, it requires a solid analytics powerhouse supported by end-to-end automation.

-• Analytics-based efficiency
+- Analytics-based efficiency

 Some analytics use cases, such as inventory forecasting, have been long cemented into the business practices of high performers.
 Maintaining a keen eye on marketing efforts, best-selling products, and the supply chain as a whole will also help you identify weak links and double down on what works best.

-Because of this, retailers can predict demand and align inventory levels respectively.
+Because of this, retailers can predict seasonal demand and align inventory levels respectively.
 Demand-driven inventory levels, in turn, lead to reduced costs of fulfillment.
 To make analytics work, commerce businesses need to dig data from multiple, often isolated sources and then consolidate it all into an integrated data architecture.

-• Automation-based efficiency
+- Automation-based efficiency

 The modern ecommerce landscape mandates automation wherever possible to streamline critical processes and create internal organizational efficiencies.
 To enable end-to-end automation, you need an integrated IT stack to connect the back end of the ecommerce store with the rest of your IT architecture.